LiLuo086/youtube-channel-data-collection-with-python-postgresql/README.md

    pip install -r requirements.txt
    ```

-3. Set your YouTube API Key in data_collection.ipynb.
+3. Set your YouTube API Key in `YT_API_KEY.txt` and connect it in `data_collection.ipynb`.

-4. Run the data collection jupyter notebook: data_collection.ipynb
+4. Run the data collection jupyter notebook: `data_collection.ipynb`

-5. Import database_schema.sql into your PostgreSQL DB and insert the data.
+5. Import `database_schema.sql` into your PostgreSQL DB and insert the data by running `data_storage.ipynb`.